-On May 7, 2020, GPC informed the DOE of the cessation of operation for Galoc Field starting September 24, 2020.
-This comes after GPC received a Notice of Termination from Rubicon Offshore International ("ROI"), the owner of the floating production storage and offloading ("FPSO") vessel, Rubicon Intrepid.
-GPC has also requested approval of the initial drawdown from the fund set-up under the DOE-approved Galoc Abandonment Plan for implementing the field suspension plan.
-However, in September 2020, the Galoc Joint Venture ("JV") negotiated with ROI to sell the Rubicon Intrepid allowing the Galoc Field to continue production beyond the original cessation schedule of September 24, 2020.
-Tamarind Resources, which owned GPC, formed a new subsidiary, Philippines Upstream Infrastructure ("PUI"), to acquire the FPSO from ROI.
-GPC and ROI then entered into a Transition Operations and Maintenance ("O&M") contract to allow the current ROI crew to continue managing FPSO operations during a transition period that will last for about six (6) months.
-Finally, GPC entered into an O&M contract with Three60 Energy, an energy services provider, to take over FPSO operations after the transition period.
-The contract will be for 24 months.
+On May 7, 2020, GPC informed the DOE of the cessation of operations for Galoc Field, starting September 24, 2020.
+This followed GPC's receipt of a Notice of Termination from Rubicon Offshore International ("ROI"), the owner of the floating production storage and offloading ("FPSO") vessel, Rubicon Intrepid.
+GPC also requested approval of the initial drawdown from the fund set-up under the DOE-approved Galoc Decommissioning Plan ("DP") for implementing the field suspension plan.
+However, in September 2020, the Galoc Joint Venture ("JV") negotiated with ROI to sell the Rubicon Intrepid, allowing the Galoc Field to continue production beyond the original cessation schedule of September 24, 2020.
+Tamarind Resources, the owner of GPC, established a subsidiary, Philippines Upstream Infrastructure ("PUI"), to acquire the FPSO from ROI.
+GPC and ROI then signed a Transition Operations and Maintenance ("O&M") contract enabling ROI's crew to manage FPSO operations during a six-month transition period.
+Following this, GPC entered into a 24-month O&M contract with Three60 Energy, an energy services provider, to take over FPSO operations after the transition period.